 The phrase “I have nothing to hide” or “I am not important” might be true in some cases, but it does not address the real problem of eavesdropping or corporate espionage and neither does it acquit or absolve you from your responsibility as a company, government or corporation to protect the data that you have collected and stored.

 Hidden surveillance equipment is very easily available at a low cost for anybody.
-And it can be very small, easy to hide, hence difficult to find or track.
+And it can be very small, easy to hide, and hence difficult to find or track.

-Seeing what could be hidden where, think like a spy, imagine where to hide the listening device.
+Seeing what could be hidden where, think like a spy, and imagine where to hide the listening device.
 That is what you need to do in order to find the device.
 Make a list per room/office of where things could be hidden.
-This start with an on-site physical and visual assessment followed by a deeper inspection.
+This starts with an on-site physical and visual assessment followed by a deeper inspection.
 Don’t avoid a hard search.
 Don’t think that you are smarter than the spy.
 The best way to detect bugs is to think like the spy who is placing the eavesdropping devices.
 Theory alone does not cut it.
 Hands-on experience is key.

 These kinds of inspections will have to be done routinely.
 Especially before and after the meeting you might want to check the room.